Lector's Notes

 The Literary Background: The "first book" mentioned here means the gospel of Saint Luke.
-"Theophilus" means "lover of God;" There may have been a real individual named Theophilus, for whom Luke wrote, or this may be a literary device by which Luke addresses anyone who loves God.
+"Theophilus" means "lover of God;" There may have been a real individual named Theophilus, for whom Luke wrote, or, more likely, this is a literary device by which Luke addresses a community of people who love God and are working to love each other.

 Proclaiming it: Emphasize the sentence about waiting for "the promise of the Father, ...[to] be baptized with the Holy Spirit."
 That enables your hearers to relate this reading with the coming feast of Pentecost.